 A guide about the most important items to focus on during parent-teacher conferences

 As a parent, this is the perfect time to share and address any special needs or concerns that may impact your child’s academic environment.
-Some information to discuss in parent-teacher conferences may include your child’s medical needs or specific accommodations that you may be necessary.
+Including specific accommodations that may be necessary.
+If your child has learning difficulties that require documented accommodations make sure to bring a list with you.

-Medical needs may include ensuring that he/she wears their eyeglasses during reading time or the need to sit up front to avoid distractions.
+Some information to discuss in parent-teacher conferences may include your child’s medical needs.
+For example, this is a great time to share that your child wears eyeglasses during reading time.
+Additionally, weather seating up front is necessary to avoid distractions.
 This may also include behavior concerns that have happened in the past that may deem necessary to share or discuss.

 Part of the teacher and parent discussion should focus on your child’s strengths.
-Strength is an important area to discuss because we can use strength to address areas of needs.
+Strength is an important area to discuss because we can use strength to address areas of need.
 Inquire about your child’s reading, writing, and mathematical strengths to compare what you see are his/her academic strengths at home.
 Other non-academic strengths may include a student’s ability to stay on task, positiveness, persistence, and favorite activities.

 Once you’ve discussed areas of strengths you’ll most likely move on to areas of needs.
 Academic needs can range from a wide variety of necessary skills to successfully complete school tasks.
 Take notes about the academic needs your child may have and ask how you can support from home to help address an area of need.

 Parents can support most academic needs from home.
-Ask the teacher what exactly you can do from home to help your child in the areas of needs.
+Ask the teacher what exactly you can do from home to help your child in the areas of need.
 If your child is struggling in adding or subtracting, ask the teacher how you can practice at home to help him/her improve their math.

 Once needs are discussed you’ll want to hear about what the school is doing to support areas of needs.
 Response to Intervention (RtI) is one-way schools are attempting to address student’s academic needs.
 In a RtI system, students are grouped by areas of need to receive small group instruction on a regular basis.
 For instance, if your child struggles with letter identification, he/she receives small group instruction in letter identification.